 Nestled along the foothills of Southern California’s picturesque San Gabriel Mountains, the University of La Verne has established a reputation during its 128-year history of challenging students to broaden their minds, test their limits, and explore their values.
 Today, La Verne continues to accentuate learning and leadership and enables graduates to achieve more than they ever imagined!

-Home to nearly 2,900 traditional undergraduate students and offering 55 undergraduate majors, La Verne is rated in the top 10% of national universities by U.S. News & World Report and fourth among the category’s private schools located in Los Angeles County.
-It is also one of only 55 institutions across the country to receive the Higher Education Excellence in Diversity Award.
+Home to nearly 2,800 traditionalundergraduate students and offering over 40 undergraduate majors, La Verne is rated among the top national universities by U.S. News & World Report and fourth among the category’s private schools located in Los Angeles County.

 The La Verne Experience is infused with student studies, activities, and interests and embedded within the community and civic engagement component of the University’s mission statement.
 The Freshman La Verne Experience (FLEX) enhances students’ educational experiences among a community of scholars.
-More than 30 FLEX Learning Communities place incoming freshmen with similar interests into the same set of three classes designed to lay the foundation for success in and outside the classroom.
-FLEX’s unique educational opportunities help students engage with faculty and classmates in three linked classes—two distinct disciplines and a smaller writing class.
+More than 30 FLEX Learning Communities place incoming freshmen with similar interests in the same set of three classes designed to lay the foundation for success inside and outside the classroom.
+FLEX’s unique educational opportunities help students engage with faculty and classmates in three linked classes—two distinct disciplines and a writing class.

 Our University emphasizes you